18F/accessibility/pages/hiddencontent.md

     </th>
     <td>Yes</td>
     <td>No</td>
     <td>There are multiple ways to accomplish this with CSS.
-This is the current way we are reccomending it.</td>
+This is the current way we are recommending it.</td>
   </tr>
   <tr>
     <th scope='row'>